Sensex, Nifty climb nearly 1 pc; IT, banking stocks shine | Business

 ''Nifty broke a two-day losing streak on July 27 ahead of the US Fed meet outcome in the evening.
 In the process, Nifty was one of the best performers in the Asian region,'' said Deepak Jasani, Head of Retail Research, HDFC Securities.

-Meanwhile, the international oil benchmark Brent crude climbed 0.53 percent to USD 105 per barrel.
+Meanwhile, international oil benchmark Brent crude climbed 0.53 per cent to USD 105 per barrel.

 ''Also, commanding attention will also be US Q2 GDP to be released on July 28.
 The July F&O series expiry on Thursday shall also keep markets volatile,'' Prashanth Tapse - Research Analyst, Senior VP (Research), Mehta Equities Ltd, said.